Everything you need to know about FM radio on your phone

 Still, Brenner said he has faith that Apple will come around, especially given the progress that's been made with other manufacturers in the past couple of years.

-"It's like when Wi-Fi was getting started," he said.
+"It's like when Wi-Fi was getting started," Brenner said.
 "Most carriers didn't activate Wi-Fi on their phones when it first came out.
 But once one activated it, others followed.
 And now Wi-Fi is a standard feature."

 CNET an Ask Maggie is an advice column that answers readers' wireless and broadband questions.
 If you have a question, I'd love to hear from you.
 Please send me an e-mail at maggie dot reardon at cbs dot com.
 And please put "Ask Maggie" in the subject header.
 You can also follow me on Facebook on my Ask Maggie page.